-School lockers are the property of Assets School and are assigned for the convenience of students.
-Locks are provided by the school and only those locks provided may be used to secure the locker.
+Locks are provided by the school and only those locks provided may be used to secure the lockers provided by the school.
 Students are allowed to use only the locker they are assigned.
 Lockers may be searched at any time for Assets School property or contraband and will be regularly inspected by custodial and administrative staff for preventive maintenance and repair.